 - library ticket

-Free guided tours of the Clothworkers' Centre take place on the last Friday of the month.
+Free guided tours of the Clothworkers' Centre take place on the second Wednesday and the last Friday of the month.
 Tours last 45 minutes.
 Please note that places are limited and it is essential to book in advance.

 To book a tour, please email: firstname.lastname@example.org